AVL tree: Delete

-The preliminary steps for deleting a node are described in section Binary search tree#Deletion.
+The preliminary steps for deleting a node are the same as for a Binary search tree.

 There, the effective deletion of the subject node or the replacement node decreases the height of the corresponding child tree either from 1 to 0 or from 2 to 1, if that node had a child.

 Starting at this subtree, it is necessary to check each of the ancestors for consistency with the invariants of AVL trees.
 This is called "retracing".

 Since with a single deletion the height of an AVL subtree cannot decrease by more than one, the temporary balance factor of a node will be in the range from −2 to +2.

 If the balance factor remains in the range from −1 to +1 it can be adjusted in accord with the AVL rules.
 If it becomes ±2 then the subtree is unbalanced and needs to be rotated.
 (Unlike insertion where a rotation always balances the tree, after delete, there may be BF(Z) ≠ 0 (see figures 2 and 3), so that after the appropriate single or double rotation the height of the rebalanced subtree decreases by one meaning that the tree has to be rebalanced again on the next higher level.)
 The various cases of rotations are described in section Rebalancing.